kenschenke/Pascal65/docs/docs/icode/intro.md

 operand can be used to define the location of a label or to look up the location of the label.

-### Memory Dereference

-The memory rereference operand instructs the instruction to use the value in the address at the top of the runtime stack.
-This operand is often used by the [PSH](/icode/mne/psh) instruction.
-This combination will replace the address at the top of the runtime stack with the value at that address.

 ## Intructions

 Instructions in intermediate code are very similar to instructions in assembly